Ofada rice

-Ofada rice is a Yoruba dish.
+Ofada rice is a Yoruba Nigerian dish.
 It is the name of an indigenous rice from a small community called Ofada, located in the Obafemi Owode Local Government Area of Ogun State.
 It is not exclusively grown in the community, but it is an indigenous rice grown in southwest Nigeria which is named after the Ofada community.
 It is used in making a variety of dishes.
 Ofada rice are mostly blends, and some of the rice varieties in the blends are not indigenous to Africa; however, they usually also contain African rice.
 It is grown almost exclusively in Ogun State, a state in southwestern Nigeria.
 Ofada rice is grown on free-draining soil where the water table is permanently below the root of the plant.

 Overview

 Ofada rice are mostly blends, and usually contain Oryza glaberrima (African rice) as well as the more common Oryza sativa Asian rice, and may be categorized as either brown/red Ofada or white Ofada on the basis of unmilled seed colour.
 Grain size, shape, and shade vary.

 Ofada rice is unpolished.
 As African rice is more difficult to mill and polish, some or all of the rice bran is left on the grain, which strengthens the flavour and increases the nutritional value.
 Brown ofada rice is often very highly aromatic, whereas white ofada rice is typically non-aromatic.
 They are also known for swelling in size when cooked.
 It is sometimes processed using fermentation, which adds an aromatic quality to the product.

 Ofada rice is typically priced higher compared to other available rice, and it has been regarded as a sign of status symbolism by some people.
 In contemporary times, it is sometimes served at classy parties.
 It is also sold as street food by vendors, often pre wrapped up in Ewe Eran leaf, then served with the special Ayamashe sauce or Ofada stew with egg, beef, ponmo, chicken and or fish.